passlab/llvm-openmp/README_REX_KMPAPI.md

      Please refer to the test file for how to use those interfaces.

   1. worksharing API: `rex_for`.
 The test file is [`runtime/test/rex_kmpapi/rex_for.c`](runtime/test/rex_kmpapi/rex_for.c).
      Please program rex_for.c file first to make it compilable with the new API.
+For STATIC schedule, please check kmp_sched.cpp file to see how __kmpc_for_static_init_4 is called and should be used.
 For DYNAMIC and GUIDED schedule, please check kmp_dispatch.cpp file to see how __kmpc_dist_dispatch_init_4, __kmpc_dispatch_next_4, and __kmpc_dispatch_fini_4 should be used to make a correct call here.
 Check the https://www.openmprtl.org/sites/default/files/resources/libomp_20160808_manual.pdf page 12 to see how loop is transformed.

   1. Tasking API: `rex_create_task_1`, `rex_sched_task` and `rex_taskwait`.
 The test file is [`runtime/test/rex_kmpapi/rex_fib.c`](runtime/test/rex_kmpapi/rex_fib.c).
 Please program rex_fib.c file first to make it compilable with the new API.
 Tasking interface will need some reverse-engineering and studying the runtime/test/rex_kmpapi/kmp_taskloop.c and runtime/src/kmp_tasking.cpp files to figure out how the three __kmpc_ functions are used for tasking: __kmp_task_alloc, __kmpc_omp_task and __kmpc_omp_taskwait.
 We will use the three functions to implement our rex_ related tasking interface.